bazelbuild/rules_swift/doc/rules.md

 swift_grpc_library(<a href="#swift_grpc_library-name">name</a>, <a href="#swift_grpc_library-deps">deps</a>, <a href="#swift_grpc_library-srcs">srcs</a>, <a href="#swift_grpc_library-flavor">flavor</a>)
 </pre>

+DEPRECATED -- Please use new_swift_proto_library rule instead.
+This rule will be removed in the next rules_swift major version update.
+If you're already using this rule, see doc/proto_migration.md for infomation on how to migrate.

 Generates a Swift library from gRPC services defined in protocol buffer sources.

 There should be one `swift_grpc_library` for any `proto_library` that defines